fsantanna/dceu/doc/manual.md

 The loop terminates when `x` reaches or surpasses `y` considering the step sign direction, which defaults to `+1`.
+In this case, the loop evaluates to `false`.
 After each step, the step is added to `x` and compared against `y`.

 Examples: